Analysis of the Multilateral Engagement of German Development Cooperation

 - Portfolio analysis:

-- Systematic literature review: structured overview of the current literature and international scientific evidence on the effectiveness of untied and tied funds
+- Systematic review: structured overview of the current literature and international scientific evidence on the effectiveness of core funding and earmarked contributions

-- Case studies: qualitative content analysis of documents and interviews
+- Case study: qualitative content analysis of documents and interviews

 Contact